 You are caring for someone who has dementia.
-Below are questions you may want to ask your health care provider to help you take care of that person.
+Below are questions you may want to ask their health care provider to help you take care of that person.

-Are there ways that I can help someone with their memory around the home?
+Are there ways that I can help someone remember things around the home?

 How should I talk with someone who is losing or has lost their memory?

 - What type of words should I use?